 Remember when broken-hearted Miles in the classic wine flick Sideways declared his passionate love for Pinot Noir by ferociously proclaiming, “If anyone orders Merlot, I’m leaving.
 I am NOT drinking any f—ing Merlot!”
-Well Miles listen up.
+Well, Miles listen up.
 It’s time to finally push aside Pinot for Schiava.
-After a bottle, you’ll be so full of sip that illusive best seller will practically write itself!
+After a bottle, you’ll be so full of sip that elusive best seller will practically write itself!

 Schiava (also called Vernatsch and Trollinger) is an elegant, chill-worthy red.
 Ruby in color, Schiava is fruit-forward and low in tannins with an inherently easy-going profile.
 When the thermometer climbs, put this wine in the cooler for a refreshing summer sipping alternative.

 Read + See More Photos: Take a journey to the “Queen of Gewürztraminer” in our post Divinely Alpine: Exploring the Wines of Elena Walch